baadrdeen/Meraki_vpn_hub_updater/README.md

 - Python 3.x installed on your machine.
 - Meraki library installed.
 You can install it using `pip install meraki`.
 - Meraki API key exported as an environment variable with the name `MERAKI_DASHBOARD_API_KEY`.
-You can obtain an API key from the Meraki Dashboard.
+You can obtain an API key from the Meraki Dashboard:
+  `export MERAKI_DASHBOARD_API_KEY='YOUR API KEY'`

 ## Usage

 1. Clone the repository or download the script file to your local machine.

-2. Add your API Key to the envirement : `export MERAKI_DASHBOARD_API_KEY='YOUR API KEY'`

 3. Open the script file `Meraki_vpn_hub_updater.py` in a text editor.